oscarchanadol/AITweetProject/README.md

-﻿# Social Media Post Generator
+# Social Media Post Generator

 This Streamlit application uses OpenAI's language model to generate social media posts based on user input.
 It's designed to create engaging content for various platforms while considering the user's mood.

+This is a project for my 3rd year FunWithAI GenEd class at KMITL University

 ## Features